3 Ways To Make Your Cardio More Effective

-Whether you do low or high intensity, I believe that cardio is an important part of any fitness program.
+Whether you do low or high intensity, I believe that getting started with cardio is an important part of any fitness program.
 As well as helping your body to burn fat, cardio can also provide you with a wide range of other benefits.
 For example, it may help to build up your immune system, strengthen your heart and decrease high blood pressure.
 However, in order to achieve these amazing benefits, it’s really important that you do your cardio workouts properly - especially when you're doing cardio at home!

 “But Kayla, how hard is it to walk on the treadmill or go for a run outside?”
 I hear you all saying!